 All securities loans can be terminated on demand by either the lender or borrower.
-The average term of overall loans is 116 days; however, the average term of loans for the Land Department is 55 days.
+The average term of overall loans is 118 days; however, the average term of loans for the Land Department is 54 days.

-Cash open collateral is invested in a short-term investment pool, the Core USA Collateral Section, which had an interest sensitivity of twenty-eight days and twenty-four days for the Land Department as of this statement date.
+Cash open collateral is invested in a short-term investment pool, the Core USA Collateral Section, which had an interest sensitivity of forty-one days as of this statement date.
 Cash collateral may also be invested separately in "term loans," in which case the investments match the loan term.
 These loans can be terminated on demand by either lender or borrower.